cdpaiva/Fullstack-Open-Helsinki-2022/part0/README.md

-# Part 0

-Part 0 covers the Fundamentals of Web apps.
+## Part 0: Fundamentals of Web apps

 The author presents a simple application, where the user can insert text into an input field and that value is displayed in a list once submited, on the same page.
 This application is used to discuss the differences between the old web development techniques (completely server-side generated pages with reloads on every request) and new web development (application logic in the browser, component rendering).